 However, it is important to remember that, as a business-owner, you are responsible for all of your business operations.

-Whether you are looking to ease into entrepreneurship as an independent contractor, or simply looking for a work from home job without the extra responsibility of self-employment, you have options!
+Whether you are looking to ease into self-employment as an independent contractor, or simply looking for a work from home job, you have options!

 #2 There are usually out-of-pocket costs